 Clients that answer the CAPTCHA can access the URL space.
 If a validated client remains idle for more than the configured Expiry Time seconds, it is challenged with CAPTCHA to access the resource again.
 This re-issuance of CAPTCHA after an Expiry Time ensures that a public IP validated as a good client source once does not remain permanently in good standing, but is detected as a non-browser if it gets compromised.

 To configure a DDoS policy, click Add next to the Service in the DDoS Policy section.

 Configuration of DDoS Policy

-The following settings allow the Barracuda Web Application Firewall to enforce DDoS policy for a Service:
+The following settings allow the Barracuda Web Application Firewall to enforce the DDoS policy for a service:

 The host name, compared to the host in the request.
 This can be either a specific host match or a wildcard host match with a single “*“.
 For example, *.example.com; any request matching this host is required to authenticate before accessing this page.

 The URL compared to the URL in the request.
 The URL should start with a "/" and can have at most one " * " anywhere in the URL.
 For example, /netbanking.html; any request matching this URL is required to authenticate before accessing this page.
 A value of “/*” means that the access control rule (ACL) applies for all URLs in that domain.

 Define an expression that consists of a combination of HTTP headers and/or query string parameters.
 This expression is compared to special attributes in the HTTP headers or query string parameters in the requests.

 Extended Match Sequence